-Nippon Life Insurance Company ("Nippon Life"), which held approximately 6.3% of the Company's Common Stock at the end of 2017, is the parent company of Nippon Life Insurance Company of America ("NLICA").
-Nippon Life, NLICA and Principal Life have had a business relationship for more than 20 years.
-In 2017, Nippon Life and NLICA paid the following amounts to Principal Life or its affiliates: \$50,591 for pension services for defined contribution plans maintained by NLICA and an affiliate (mostly paid by plan participants); \$1,250 for deferred compensation plan services; \$7,029,440 for investment services.
-Principal Global Investors (Japan) Ltd. paid Nippon Life \$60,639 for 401(k) fees and plan administration costs.
-The Company owns approximately three percent of the common stock of NLICA and Principal Life purchased public bonds with a market value at the end of 2017 of \$63,425,000 during Nippon Life's \$2 billion public issuance in October of 2012.
-Since 2013, NLI US Investments, Inc. ("NLI"), has owned 20% of Post Advisory Group, LLC ("Post"), an affiliate of the Company.
-During 2017, Post paid NLI an aggregate of \$3,976,178 in dividends.
-Due to the longstanding relationship between Nippon and Principal Life, Nippon employees occasionally train on-site at Principal Life or at one of its affiliates.
-During 2017, and Principal Life paid Nippon Life \$70,498 in salary reimbursements in connection with these situations.
+Nippon Life Insurance Company ("Nippon Life"), which held approximately 6.3% of the Company's Common Stock at the end of 2018, is the parent company of Nippon Life Insurance Company of America ("NLICA").
+Nippon Life, NLICA and Principal Life have had business relationships for more than 20 years.
+In 2018, Nippon Life and NLICA paid the following amounts to Principal Life or its affiliates: \$179,327 for pension services for defined contribution plans maintained by NLICA and an affiliate (mostly paid by plan participants); \$1,250 for deferred compensation plan services; \$7,567,947 for investment services.
+The Company owns approximately three percent of the common stock of NLICA and Principal Life purchased public bonds with a market value at the end of 2018 of \$61,150,000 during Nippon Life's \$2 billion public issuance in October of 2012.
+NLI US Investments, Inc. ("NLI"), owns approximately 19.80% of Post Advisory Group, LLC ("Post"), an affiliate of the Company.
+During 2018, Post paid NLI an aggregate of \$2,772,488.46 in dividends.
+Due to the longstanding relationship between Nippon and Principal Life, Nippon employees occasionally train on-site at Principal Life paid Nippon Life paid Nippon Life \$134,996 in salary reimbursements in connection with these situations.
+Principal affiliates manage accounts holding securities issued by Nippon Life, and Nippon Life invests in funds managed by Principal affiliates.

-As of December 31, 2017, the Vanguard Group, Inc. managed funds holding in the aggregate 10.71% of the Company's Common Stock.
-During 2017 Principal Shareholder Services, Inc. paid Vanguard \$40,679 for sub-transfer agent services.
-Vanguard paid \$1,469,416 in rent for lease of space to a borrower of the Principal Life general account.
-Principal Life and affiliates hold, or manage accounts holding, public securities issued by Vanguard funds.
+As of December 31, 2018, the Vanguard Group, Inc. managed funds holding in the aggregate 10.73% of the Company's Common Stock.
+During 2018 Principal Shareholder Services, Inc. paid Vanguard \$44,551 for sub-transfer agent services.
+During 2018, Vanguard paid \$1,228,848 in rent for lease of space to a borrower of the Principal Life general account.
+Principal Life and affiliates hold, or manage accounts holding, securities issued by Vanguard funds.

-As of December 31, 2017, BlackRock, Inc. and certain subsidiaries collectively owned or managed funds holding in the aggregate 6.8% of the Company's common stock.
-During 2017, Principal Global Investors, LLC paid BlackRock Fund Advisors \$1,771,399 in management fees associated with the Principal Funds, Inc. Global Multi-Strategy Fund.
-In 2017, Principal Life paid BlackRock, Inc. \$2,596,736 for fees in connection with the use of the Aladdin system.
-In 2017, PGI Trust Company paid BlackRock Fund Advisors \$263,101 in sub-advisory fees associated with the Morley Actively Managed Fund.
-Principal Life and affiliates hold, or manage accounts holding, public securities issued by BlackRock, Inc. BlackRock affiliates manage investment funds in which affiliates of the Company invest for their own or managed accounts.
+As of December 31, 2018, BlackRock, Inc. and certain subsidiaries collectively owned or managed funds holding in the aggregate 6.7% of the Company's common stock.
+During 2018, Principal Global Investors, LLC paid BlackRock Fund Advisors \$1,789,443 in management fees associated with the Principal Funds, Inc. In 2018, Principal Life paid BlackRock, Inc. \$2,597,513 for fees in connection with the use of the Aladdin system and \$373,382 for software.
+In 2018, PGI Trust Company paid BlackRock Fund Advisors \$64,377.34 in sub-advisory fees associated with the Morley Actively Managed Fund.
+In 2018, a Principal affiliate paid \$20,503 in management fee rebates to a BlackRock affiliate.
+Principal Life and affiliates hold, or manage accounts holding, securities issued by BlackRock, Inc. BlackRock affiliates manage investment funds in which affiliates of the Company invest for their own or managed accounts.

-Dwight Soethout, Vice President-Finance, is the spouse of Deanne D. Strable, Executive Vice President and Chief Financial Officer.
+Dwight Soethout, Vice President-Finance, is the spouse of Deanna D. Strable-Soethout, Executive Vice President and Chief Financial Officer.
 Mr. Soethout has been an employee of the Company since 1993.
-In 2017, he received approximately \$390,028 in base salary and annual bonus from Principal Life.
-He also participates in the long-term incentive compensation plan, and his compensation is commensurate with that of his peers.
+In 2018, he received approximately \$599,284 in base salary, annual bonus and long-term incentive compensation from Principal Life.
+His compensation is commensurate with that of his peers.
 His employment and compensation were approved by the Human Resources Committee.